-In today’s world, we’re often wearing multiple hats at once, juggling multiple projects and find ourselves giving our time & energy to multiple people.
+In today’s world, we’re often wearing multiple hats at once, juggling various projects and find ourselves giving our time & energy to numerous people.
 These situations can often lead us to feel frustrated, burnout or fatigue.
-This can then become a perpetual cycle which we become unaware of.
+We usually don’t realise how this becomes a perpetual cycle which we are unaware of.
 Becoming a Conscious Leader is when we are continuously understanding more about ourselves so we can best be present and serve others.
 This term stretches beyond the business domain and into all aspects of our lives from our friendships, partners, situations & ourselves.

 This concept is about taking radical responsibility for everything around you & a continuous journey of self-discovery.
-When you stop reacting to life and are able to take a step back and reflect.
+When you stop reacting to life, you can take a step back and reflect.
 There is power in slowing down, to look at situations objectively and respond more intentionally.

 The journey to becoming more of a conscious leader in your life starts with self-awareness.
 Within this context, you need to begin to understand more about how you operate as a person.
 Where did your beliefs come from?
 What insecurities are driving your behaviour?
 How do you come across to other people?
-These are some of the basic questions to start considering in order to begin knowing more about yourself.
+These are some of the fundamental questions to start considering to begin knowing more about yourself.
 We can only be as helpful as we know ourselves.
-The more we can understand ourselves, the more helpful we can begin to become for other people around us.
-We are all unique individuals that have complex thought patterns however tend to repeat the same behaviours in certain situations.
+The more we can understand ourselves, the more useful we can start to become for other people around us.
+We are all unique individuals that have intricate thought patterns; however, we tend to repeat the same behaviours in certain situations.

 When we start to understand more of who we are, our behaviours, our past conditioning.
-We can better serve and lead others.
-Knowing how to communicate effectively, what words to say, how to say them & trying to understand their belief systems.
+We can better serve and lead others when we know how to communicate effectively.
+What words to say, how to say them & trying to understand their belief systems.
 This will begin to make us conscious creators and not passive creators.

 When we strive to become better than we are, everything around us becomes better too.